eth-educators/ethstaker-knowledgebase/faq.md

 If your validator proposes a block, then some of those rewards are immediately available to you in the form of [priority fees](rewards/chain-rewards.md#priority-fees) and [MEV](rewards/chain-rewards.md#mev) (if you are using an [MEV-Boost](validator-clients/mev-boost.md) relay).

 In future, when withdrawals have been enabled, you will be able to withdraw your ETH by exiting your validator and waiting in the [withdrawal queue](staking-glossary.md#validator-queue).

+## How are validators incentivized to stay active and honest?

+As a validator you are [rewarded](rewards/chain-rewards.md) for proposing / attesting to blocks that are included in the chain.
+On the other hand, you can be [penalized for being offline](rewards/chain-rewards.md#validator-penalties) and behaving maliciously—for example attesting to invalid or contradicting blocks.

+The key concept is the following:

+- Rewards are given for actions that help the network reach consensus.
+- Minor penalties are given for inadvertant actions (or inactions) that hinder consensus.
+- And major penalities (or [slashings](staking-glossary.md#slashable-offenses)) are given for malicious actions.

+In other words, you maximize your rewards by providing the greatest benefit to the network as a whole.

 ## How much ETH do I need to stake to become a validator?